 Ana Jeinić/Anselm Wagner (eds.)

 Berlin: Jovis, 2013

-Gideon Boie (BAVO), Ole W. Fischer, Maria S. Giudici, Rixt Hoekstra, Ana Jeinić, Tahl Kaminer, Ana Llorente, Olaf Pfeifer, Andreas Rumpfhuber, and Oliver Ziegenhard
+With contributions by Gideon Boie (BAVO), Ole W. Fischer, Maria S. Giudici, Rixt Hoekstra, Ana Jeinić, Tahl Kaminer, Ana Llorente, Olaf Pfeifer, Andreas Rumpfhuber, and Oliver Ziegenhard.

 The editors, Ana Jeinić and Anselm Wagner, teach and conduct research at the Institute of Architectural Theory, Art History and Cultural Studies at Graz University of Technology.